 Why does my company need EMC services?
 EMC or electromagnetic compatibility is a test required by the different governments around the world on products with electronic circuitry.
 It is performed to determine and regulate the product’s radiated and conducted emissions.
 And assess the ability of the product to withstand outside EMI and transient phenomena.
 The aim of the test is to ensure that the emissions are within the acceptable range or spectrum of compatibility so as not to adversely affect the performance of similar products and at the same time for the product not to be affected by the emissions from similar products.

-The test standards leading to certification are labeled differently according to product type and product origin:
+The test standards leading to certification are labelled differently according to product type and product origin:

 The tests are conducted in authorized laboratories dedicated for the purpose.
 Compliance testing is made up of two parts – the emission test and the immunity or susceptibility test.
 Different standards based on locations may require only one part (say, immunity only) or both parts.
 More recently, a pre-compliance test was introduced to help manufacturers in facilitating the process of certification by having a pre-test in their plant where the products are in the final stages of manufacture.

 Types of common EMC Emissions Testing

-Essentially, the tests are centered on measuring the electromagnetic emission levels of the product, aiming to adapt the emissions to fall within the approved spectrum.
+Essentially, the tests are centered on measuring the electromagnetic emission levels of the product, aiming to adopt the emissions to fall within the approved spectrum.
 In this way, the product becomes compatible with other products.
 There are various techniques being employed to measure this radiation level and radiation type.
 Some of these types are:

 Radiated emissions and radiated disturbances